tinygiant98/quest/README.md

         This example shows a requirement to discover two different locations:
         ```c
         SetQuestStepObjectiveDiscover("trigger_fishing");
         SetQuestStepObjectiveDiscover("area_hollow");
         ```

-        **SPEAK**:
+        #### **SPEAK**:
         ```c
         SetQuestStepObjectiveSpeak(string sTarget)
         // sTarget   -> Tag or Resref of the Target Object
         // nQuantity -> Quantity of Target Object
         ```

         This property can be stacked.
 Speak targets are treated as AND, so the PC must speak to each of the assigned target objects to fulfill this quest step.
 This property is inclusive only.

         This example shows a requirement to converse with a store keep NPC:
             SteQuestStepObjectiveSpeak(nQuestID, 1, "creature_StoreKeep");

+*    ### **Prewards**
-*    **Prewards** - these are game objects or characteristics that are given or assigned to a PC at the beginning of a quest step.
+        Prewards are game objects or characteristics that are given or assigned to a PC at the beginning of a quest step.
 They can be used as a reward system for simply accepting a difficult quest (i.e. gold and xp to prepare a PC for a difficult journey), to give the PC an item to deliver to another NPC or as a method to modify PC characteristics (i.e. changing the PC's alignment when they accept an assassination quest).
+*    ### **Rewards**
-*    **Rewards** - these are game objects or characteristics that are give or assigned to a PC at the end of a quest step.
+        Rewards are game objects or characteristics that are given or assigned to a PC at the end of a quest step.
         Rewards and prewards share the same types.
 The primary difference between rewards and prewards is when they are allotted.
 Any other minor differences are noted in the descriptions below.

         >***Note*** Generally, for prewards and rewards that involve quantities, such as items, gold, xp, etc., the system will credit the desired quantity if the passed value is greater than zero, or debit the desired